 Expanding Your Search Strategy with Amazon Marketplace

 As search engine marketing’s capabilities grow, brands are gaining a number of new ways to target consumers.
 We’ve recently discussed a few of these opportunities, such as the increasing adoption of voice search, the importance of taking a signal-driven approach, and the growing focus on mobile.
-For retail brands, there is a huge opportunity to expand your search marketing efforts within marketplace platforms, specifically on e-commerce giant Amazon.
+For retail brands, there is a huge opportunity to expand your search marketing efforts within retail media networks, specifically on e-commerce giant, Amazon.